jugeeya/Sm4shTrainingModpack/README.md

 Parses www.kuroganehammer.com through HTML parsing and then by using FrannDotExe's API https://github.com/Frannsoft/FrannHammer to create one character's TSV file of data.

 ## Testing compilation and viewing output scripts
 Used to test compilations on single characters quickly, with an argument to only compile specific moves (using regex).
 Very useful for finding out which moves are causing a problem.
-The raw decompiled files will be in ($charName)bodyInput/animcmd/, the midpoint files that are processed by gameToEffectScript.py are in ($charName)bodyOutput/animcmd/, and the output .bin files given by FITC are in ($charName)bodyCompiled.
+The raw decompiled files will be in ($charName)("body"/$weaponName)Input/animcmd/, the midpoint files that are processed by *parseChar()* are in ($charName)("body"/$weaponName)Output/animcmd/, and the output .bin files given by FITC are in ($charName)("body"/$weaponName)Compiled.

 ```
-# called as such: python3 performCompilation.py test charName "body"/weaponName moveNamesRegex
+# python3 performCompilation.py test charName "body"/weaponName moveNamesRegex
 # compile all of Ike's normals
 python3 performCompilation.py test ike body Attack*.acm
+# outputs ikebodyInput/, ikebodyOutput/, and ikebodyCompiled/

 # compile all of Duck Hunt's can's specials
 python3 performCompilation.py test duckhunt can Special*.acm
+# outputs duckhuntcanInput/, duckhuntcanOutput/, and duckhuntcanCompiled/

 # can also be used to test raw decompilation and compilation for FITX, or to simply get the files to read/edit
 # done using argument "nothing"
 python3 performCompilation.py test peach body nothing
+# outputs peachbodyInput/, peachbodyOutput/, and peachbodyCompiled/
 ```

 ## Testing training compilation
 ```
-# called as such: python3 performCompilation.py testTraining charName "body"/weaponName moveNamesRegex
+# python3 performCompilation.py testTraining charName "body"/weaponName moveNamesRegex
 ```
 Same as the previous, but produces training-mode-only output.

-## convertToAddEffect.py
+## handleEdgeCaseCode.py
-Used in conjunction with test compilations in order to get code that will work with gameToEffectScript.py's didHandleEdgeCase() function.
-Takes the effect.bin portion of a processed .acm file and outputs "addEffect()" lines that can be copy-pasted into the conditionals of the didHandleEdgeCase() function.
+Used in conjunction with test compilations in order to place an edited script into the edgeCaseCode/ folder for the *didHandleEdgeCase()* function.

 ## FITC, FITD, and SALT
 These are included because the current version of FITX is crucial to the performance of the scripts, as some bugs greatly affect a good few characters.